ghostFaceKillah/vslam/README.md

 2023-01-07
 -----------

-- bug in rendering - uneccessary / incorrect transform of light to camera frame ?
+- refactor render to make it clear

+- features
   - make a simulated room

+- bugs
   - tune camera intrinsics to get rid of weird scaling
+  - bug in rendering - uneccessary / incorrect transform of light to camera frame ?
-- visibility bug
+  - visibility bug (we render things which are behind us :o)

+- set up proper CICD

+did a small sanity check to see if we will even have matching keypoints in a simulated environment.

 2023-01-05